expo/expo/docs/pages/modules/module-api.md

 ### Convertibles

 _Convertibles_ are native types that can be initialized from certain specific kinds of data received from JavaScript.
 Such types are allowed to be used as an argument type in `Function`'s body.
-As a good example, when the `CGPoint` type is used as a function argument type, its instance can be created from an array of two numbers (_x_, _y_) or a JavaScript object with numeric `x` and `y` properties.
+For example, when the `CGPoint` type is used as a function argument type, its instance can be created from an array of two numbers `(_x_, _y_)` or a JavaScript object with numeric `x` and `y` properties.

 Some common iOS types from `CoreGraphics` and `UIKit` system frameworks are already made convertible.